Update: We spruced up this post so that it contains all the most up-to-date info on Average GRE Scores for 2017. Enjoy!

 Our students often ask us, “what’s the average GRE score?”.
-Before ETS released their Snapshot report we couldn’t provide a simple, straightforward answer, but now we can.
-The average GRE score is — drum roll please… 302.2; 150.8 for verbal and 151.4 for math.
-And the AWA average is 3.7.
+Before ETS released the updated version of their Snapshot report, for 2017 GRE takers, we couldn’t provide a simple, straightforward answer, but now we can.
+The 50th percentile, or “average GRE score”, is about 303, or 151 for verbal and 152.5 for math.
+And the AWA average is 3.5.

 Is it really that simple?
 No. And read on to find on why.